fig-x/fig-x-data/ReadMe.md

 ```

 The first line is used to render the headers and so on.
 Except for the paper list, I don't think we need to update these often.
 The paper list contains an id, specified in `publication.json`.
 The thumbnails on this page are read from `publication.json` too.
 The max number is 7 now.
 If there are more than 4 images, definitely **take a look at the page**, including **the mobile view**.
-If there are more than **7 papers** in an area, you need to **add an entry** in `index.css` (imagecard) and test it.
+If there are more than **7 papers** in an area, you need to **add an entry** in `index.css` (imagecard) in `fig-x.github.io` and test it.

 If we need to add an area, besides adding an entry, we need to add a line in the `research.js` (`fig-x.github.io`) to add an icon.